andreswebs/tf-module-cookiecutter/README.md

 # tf-module-cookiecutter

-[Cookiecutter](https://www.cookiecutter.io/) template to generate a basic root Terraform module for AWS.
+[Cookiecutter](https://www.cookiecutter.io/) template to generate a basic Terraform module to publish to the HashiCorp registry.

 ## Pre-requisites